 From the wind swept prairie of Waikoloa Village to the quaint village of Kailua Kona, both towns have their pros and cons when it comes to living there or buying real estate.

-My family and I spent almost a year living in Waikoloa Village where we moved almost exactly a year ago today after spending six years in Keauhou.
+My family and I spent almost a year living in Waikoloa Village where we moved to after spending six years in Keauhou.
 (We moved from Kona to Lake Tahoe and then Waikoloa Village for my husband’s job.)
-We now live on Alii Drive less than a mile from Kailua Village.
+We then moved to a condo on Alii Drive less than a mile from Kailua Village and now we live at elevation under Holualoa.
+So we know a few things about the various places to call home in West Hawaii!

 I wanted to share the pros and cons with you because when we first considered buying a condo on the Big Island of Hawaii, we had friends that suggested living in Waikoloa Village because “that was where the real residents lived”.
 They warned us about not finding community down in Kona because it was all tourists.
 Au contraire, mon fraire!